 A strong focus on innovation will build on the CIA’s targeted development and incubation of The Blend (blended meat-mushroom burgers) and more recent Pulses of Change initiative (elevating legumes as plant protein), and will ask: what other iconic, transformational menu items and menu categories are waiting to be developed and brought to market?

 It will take many paths to get us to a health-promoting, environmentally sustainable food system for the planet in the coming years; accordingly, the summit will invite dialogues between chefs, tech innovators, and manufacturers as well.
 And we’ll have a special focus on the produce industry, and how chefs can better collaborate with growers to add more produce-centric deliciousness to our tables.

 Participating chefs and culinary experts on the operations side of our industry and other professionals will also have access to special hands-on, flavor discovery, and culinary insight sessions in CIA at Copia’s new 9,000 square-foot Hestan Kitchen.
 The summit will utilize the whole of Napa-based CIA at Copia with its world-class culinary and other facilities, including the Copia gardens, live fire kitchens, and olive tree-shaded terraces overlooking the Napa River.

-Please join us for a high-energy, high-flavor, immersive culinary odyssey and series of strategic dialogues at the intersection of sustainability, health, and the future of American and global menus in spring 2019 in the Napa Valley.
+Please join us for a high-energy, high-flavor, immersive culinary odyssey and series of strategic dialogues at the intersection of sustainability, health, and the future of American and global menus in the Napa Valley.
 Flavor hunters welcome!